 Paul Soupiset [SOUP • a • ZAY] is an artist, graphic designer, illustrator, poet, editor, typophile, songwriter, liturgist, and armchair theologian.
 Paul makes his home in San Antonio where he was born in 1969.

-Paul is creative director at Creative Parc and the owner of Soupiset Design, having previously served as the creative director and lead designer, both at the H. E. Butt Foundation and at Toolbox since its inception in 1996.
+Paul is a creative at Parallel, and the owner and creative director of Soupiset Design, having previously served as the creative director and lead designer at both the H. E. Butt Foundation and at Toolbox since its inception in 1996.